implydata/druid-public/docs/ingestion/realtime-node.md

   ~ under the License.
   -->

-TODO(gianm): Fixup this page and link it in to the rest somehow

-> NOTE: Realtime processes are deprecated.
+> NOTE: Realtime nodes are deprecated.
 Please use the [Kafka Indexing Service](../development/extensions-core/kafka-ingestion.md) for stream pull use cases instead.

 If you have an external service that you want to pull data from, you have two options.
 The simplest option is to set up a "copying" service that reads from the data source and writes to Apache Druid (incubating) using